Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Two Definitions of Are Equivalent

-It is time for us to show that Definition \ref{defaNP} is equivalent to Definition \ref{defNP}.
-For the purposes of brevity, we omit the proof and refer the reader to \cite{Kar72} (cf. Theorem 1 in \cite{Kar72}), or to the proof of Theorem $7$.$20$ in \cite{Sip13}, which is a theorem answering the same question discussed here (see p. $294$ of \cite{Sip13}).
-Thus, this completes the proof. \end{proof}
+It remains to show that Definition \ref{defaNP} is equivalent to Definition \ref{defNP}.
+For the sake of brevity we omit the proof and refer the reader to \cite{Kar72} (cf. Theorem 1 in \cite{Kar72}) or to the proof of Theorem $7$.$20$ in \cite{Sip13}, which answers the same question discussed here (see p. $294$ of \cite{Sip13}).
+Therefore, this completes the proof. \end{proof}